vppillai/HTTP-MQTTWrapper/readme.md

 ### mosquitto server and client

 - in ubuntu , install `mosquitto-clients` and `mosquitto`
-- enable ws and otehr config in `/etc/mosquitto/mosquitto.conf`
+- enable ws and other config in `/etc/mosquitto/mosquitto.conf`

 ```bash
 pid_file /var/run/mosquitto.pid